elli-lib/elli/doc/elli_example_callback.md

 tree.

-`request_complete` fires *after* Elli has sent the response to the client.
-Timings contains timestamps of events like when the connection was accepted, when request parsing finished, when the user callback returns, etc. This allows you to collect performance statistics for monitoring your app.
+`request_complete` fires *after* Elli has sent the response to the client. `Timings` contains timestamps (native units) of events like when the connection was accepted, when headers/body parsing finished, when the user callback returns, response sent, etc. `Sizes` contains response sizes like response headers size, response body or file size.
+This allows you to collect performance statistics for monitoring your app.

 `request_throw`, `request_error` and `request_exit` events are sent if
 the user callback code throws an exception, has an error or